RobinMacwan/group_project_se489/docs/source/index.md

 | Version 3_Part 2 | 0.928    | 0.393 |      0.001    | 1      |

 ###Model Accuracy (Part 3 Update)
 I had to redo some of the code in part 3.
 I think some of the code was not saved on my initial push.
 However, I was able to get it back to 92% accuracy by fixing the missing code.
 I also added momentum to our base model.
 After doing a little research I found that adding momentum works well with the Optimizer that we are utilizing.
-The final model is 95% accurate with  0.197.
+The final model is 95% accurate with  0.197 loss.

 ##Monitoring and Debugging